splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

   * - :strong:`Feature`
     - :strong:`Splunk Distribution of OpenTelemetry Collector`
-    - :strong:`Contrib Collector`
+    - :strong:`OpenTelemetry Collector Contrib project`

   * - Splunk support
     - Full support
-    - Best effort only
+    - Best effort

   * - Installer scripts for Linux and Windows
-    - Yes (Windows and Linux)
+    - Yes, for Windows and Linux
     - No

   * - Configured for Observability Cloud
-    - Yes (Agent and gateway modes)
+    - Yes, for agent and gateway modes
     - No

   * - Zero config automatic instrumentation